-2. Should Annual Price Adjustments be abolished?
+2.0 Should Annual Price Adjustments be Abolished?

-It is generally accepted that incentive regulation seeks to mimic the discipline of a competitive market.
-In a competitive market the presence of competitors leads firms to seek efficiency gains which are passed to customers in the form of lower prices in an effort to gain increased market share.
+It is generally accepted that incentive regulation seeks to mimic the discipline that can be derived from a competitive market.
+In a competitive market the presence of competitors leads firms to seek efficiency gains, which are passed to customers in the form of lower prices in an effort to increase their market share.
 Prices are therefore flexible and can change frequently.
 Hence, theoretically, if the regulated sector were achieving the same productivity gains as other competitive sectors in the economy (as well as the same level of input price inflation) the discipline of competitive forces could be replicated by limiting the growth rate of regulated prices to the economy-wide rate of inflation.
-These assumptions of course only hold in very few instances and regulators, utilizing incentive frameworks, have had to incorporate X-factors within the pricing formulas.
+These assumptions of course only hold in very few instances and regulators utilizing incentive frameworks have had to incorporate X-factors within the pricing formulas2.

 Concomitantly an important feature of incentive regulation is that once the pricing principle/formula is established, the regulator does not adjust the pricing principle/formula within the regulatory control period, to reflect any changes between the actual and forecast revenue requirements.
 Service providers have to manage any differences between forecast costs, as determined by the regulator, and actual costs incurred during the regulatory control period.
 To the extent that costs differ, the service provider retains the benefits or bears the loss.
 This is one of the central tenets of incentive-based regulation and it provides service providers with an incentive to efficiently control their costs.
 Hence, firms operating under incentive regulation cannot simply pass every change in their input prices immediately to customers.
+In seeking to replicate a competitive market, the methodology favours more frequent rather than less frequent price movements.
+At the same time too frequent price movements (more than once a year) can undermine the service provider's incentive to reduce cost.